-For more information on authorised verification services visit VETASSESS or Aohua.
+For more information on authorised verification services visit VETASSESS, Aohua, CDGDC or CHESICC.

 How to prioritise an urgent application

-If your visa is expiring in two weeks or earlier, let us know and we will prioritise your application to aim for your results to be issued before your visa deadline.
+If your visa is expiring within three weeks, please notify us and we will prioritise your application to aim for your results to be issued before your visa deadline.
 You will need to do the following:

 - scan a copy of your visa deadline

 - add the subject line: VISA DEADLINE: application ID, family name, first name